TECH-Rubicone/redux-saga-controller/docs/api-reference/select.md

 :::info

-You can use it inside your saga.
-This is method that will help you get initial state from reducer.
+Selector function to get data from reducer.

 :::